Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

 \section{Introduction and Main results}

 Let $R$ be a regular local ring; let $\bG$ be a reductive group scheme over $R$.
 A~conjecture of Grothendieck and Serre (see~\cite[remarque, p.31]{SerreFibres}, \cite[remarque~3, p.26-27]{GrothendieckTorsion}, and~\cite[remarque~1.11.a]{GrothendieckBrauer2}) predicts that a $\bG$-torsor over $R$ is trivial, if it is trivial over the fraction field of $R$.
 Recently this has been proved in the case when $R$ contains an infinite field in~\cite{FedorovPanin}, it was extended to the case of finite fields in~\cite{PaninFiniteFieldsIzvestiya}.
-In the mixed characteristic case the conjecture was previously known if $R$ is unramified (that is, the fibers of the projection $\Spec R\to\Spec\Z$ are regular) and $\bG$ is quasisplit, see~\cite{CesnaviciusGrSerre}.
-Assuming that the group scheme is simply-connected (so, necessarily semisimple), we generalize this result from the quasisplit to the totally isotropic case.
-We will also reprove the aforementioned result (see Remark~\ref{rem:rem2}\eqref{rem:Ces}).
-Also, we show that, for $\bG$ as above and any normal Noetherian domain $R$, every generically trivial $\bG$-torsor is ``almost trivial'' away from codimension two; see Section~\ref{sect:AlmostTrivial}.
+In the mixed characteristic case the conjecture was previously known if $R$ is unramified (that is, the fibers of the projection $\Spec R\to\Spec\Z$ are regular) and $\bG$ is quasi-split, see~\cite{CesnaviciusGrSerre}.
+Assuming that the group scheme is simply-connected (so, necessarily semisimple), we generalize this result from the quasi-split case to the case of group schemes satisfying an isotropy condition.
+We also reprove the aforementioned result of~\cite{CesnaviciusGrSerre} (see Remark~\ref{rem:rem2}\eqref{rem:Ces}).
+Finally, we show that, for $\bG$ as above and any normal Noetherian domain $R$, every generically trivial $\bG$-torsor is ``almost trivial'' away from codimension at least two; see Section~\ref{sect:AlmostTrivial}.